Getting to Dublin

 Dublin Ferry #11

-In early 2019, Dublin plans to revive one of its ferries for weekday travel.
+Dublin has recently revived one of its ferries for weekday travel.
 For €2, you can travel down the Liffey, and one of the stops is close to the front entrance of the Convention Centre Dublin.

 The CCD is within a block of the #1 ferry stop – MV Ci11 Airne pontoon.
 The Odeon/Point Depot/The Gibson are less than a block from the 3Arena (#3 ferry stop).
 The ferry will run Monday-Friday from 7am-7pm.